 WHAT WE BRING

 Everyone has a different idea of what a mural is and what it can be.
-It’s our intention to bring something different, something that’s very much us to the public art realm.
+It’s been our intention to bring something different, something that’s very much us to the public art realm.
 We consider our work as fine art living outside the gallery setting — made accessible for all.
-We seek to create artwork that captures a feeling and connects to the people who call a place home.
+We set out to create artwork that captures a feeling and connects to the people who call a place home.

 Creative Placemaking